-- In some cases the morphological parts of an individual necessary for identification may not be present, complicating identification of that individual in the field.
-Note these cases using the idQ field on the datasheet (Table 4). - The identity of some species and sub-species will be difficult to separate at some sites.
-Because comparability of cover estimates must be consistent through time, it will be necessary to identify these groups of species (e.g. genus) and consistently lump them through time and across field sampling efforts.
+- Identification qualifiers.
+In some cases there may be uncertainty regarding the identity of an individual.
+Assuming the morphological parts necessary for identification are not present, the taxonomy that can be determined should be entered, and the appropriate identification qualifier code applied (Table 4) Codes should be applied to the finest level of taxonomy recorded.
+For example, CS ("Roughly equals but "not sure" about the species) should only be applied if both a genus and species are recorded, while CG ("Roughly equals but "not sure" about the genus) should only be entered if a species is not recorded because determination is not possible.
+These codes should also only be applied to the recorded observation if there is uncertainty regarding the determination.
+If a taxonomic definition is not possible at a particular resolution (e.g. Carex spp.) or if a morphospecielD is used for an unknown species (see below), identification qualifier codes should not be applied. - Lumping.
+Some species and sub-species will be difficult to differentiate.
+Because comparability of cover estimates must be consistent through time, it is necessary to identify these groups of species (e.g. genus) and consistently lump them through time and across field sampling efforts.
 It is difficult to know what this lumping might look like prior to the first field sampling year.
-A list of grouped species should be developed over the first year of sampling and based on conversations with botanists who work at the site or in the region if possible.
+A list of lumped species should be developed over the first year of sampling and, if possible, based on conversations with botanists who work at the site or in the region.
+These lumped species should be identified to genus, and the proper NRCS code followed by the spp. suffix should be recorded.